lwgrs/srgdotcom/src/Pages/weeknotes/2024/weeknotes-15.md

 ### Media

 - We finished *The Acolyte* and I was a little disappointed.
 I feel that it didn't deliver on what was promised, except when it comes to fight sequences.
 I think this show gave us the best choreographed lightsaber battles in Star Wars, ever.
 - Finally watched *American Fiction*.
 I really enjoyed it, but it wasn't exactly what I was expecting!
 And the ending - well I'll just say I'm not entirely sure about it right now.
 Either way, while being a definite satire it was also a great family drama.
+- I recorded an hour-long radio special from [CHEZ 106](https://www.chez106.com) - "60 Minutes of Chris Cornell" on what would have been his 60th (Saturday July 20).
+Great group of songs, I enjoyed it.
+Going to tape over the top of the tape to prevent re-recording.
+Maybe some day I'll print a custom J-Card.

 [^1]: Slug line is Average / On Base Percentage / Slugging Percentage